Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/8-admin-app/getting-started/installation/older-versions-of-admin-app/admin-app-for-suite-3-v22.md

 * The Admin App provides an interface to administer an Ed-Fi ODS / API.
   Understandably, you must have an instance of the Ed-Fi ODS / API v3.4 through v5.2 deployed and operational before you can use the Admin App.
-Tested configurations include on-premises installation via the [Tech Suite Installer](https://edfi.atlassian.net/wiki/display/TSINSTALL/) (ODS / API only from PowerShell installation) or [manual installation via source code](https://edfi.atlassian.net/wiki/display/ODSAPI34/Getting+Started).
+Tested configurations include on-premises installation via [via source code](https://edfi.atlassian.net/wiki/display/ODSAPI34/Getting+Started).
 * The [.NET Framework 4.8
   Runtime](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer) and